Bacterial Meningitis Vaccination Requirement

 IMPORTANT CONSIDERATIONS

-• You should not attempt to register with Magnus Health as a Texas A&M University-Commerce student before you are admitted.
+- You should not attempt to register with Magnus Health as a East Texas A&M University student before you are admitted.

 You are exempt from the vaccination requirements if any of the following apply:

-• Before you will be allowed to register for classes, you must complete and submit an original, Texas Department of State Health Services (TDSHS) Vaccine Exemption Affidavit Form Affidavit Request for Exemption from Immunizations for Reasons of Conscience.
+- Before you will be allowed to register for classes, you must complete and submit an original Texas Department of State Health Services (TDSHS) Vaccine Exemption Affidavit Form Affidavit Request for Exemption from Immunizations for Reasons of Conscience.
 This is the only acceptable documentation for this exemption, and this process takes a significant amount of time.
-A&M-Commerce must receive the original Affidavit for Exemption from Immunizations for Reasons of Conscience document within 90 days of being notarized.
+THE ORIGINAL NOTARIZED FORM MUST BE SUBMITTED TO MAGNUS HEALTH BY MAIL.

 Contact Us